-Evolutionary rule-based systems [9] are a type of Genetics-Based Machine Learning (GBML) that use sets of rules as knowledge representation [10].
-One of the strengths of these approaches is the use of the Evolutionary Algorithms (EAs) as search mechanisms which allows for efficient searches over complex search spaces [11].
+Evolutionary rule-based systems [9] are a type of geneticsbased machine learning (GBML) that use sets of rules as knowledge representation [10].
+One of the strengths of these approaches is the use of the evolutionary algorithms (EAs) as search mechanisms which allows for efficient searches over complex search spaces [11].

 At present, there is a huge set of algorithms proposed under the evolutionary rule-based paradigm.
-Some of them have been in use for the last decade, such as XCS [12], SIA [13] and GIL [14], and many others have been proposed recently, such as UCS [15] and HIDER [16].
-Nevertheless, there is no explicit framework where all these methods can be categorised.
+Some of them have been in use for the last decade, such as XCS [12], the supervised inductive algorithm (SIA) [13], and genetic-based inductive learning (GIL) [14], and many others have been proposed recently, such as UCS [15] and hierarchical decision rules (HIDER) [16].
+Nevertheless, there is no explicit framework where all these methods can be categorized.
 Furthermore, there are no exhaustive comparisons of the performance of the methods.
-In many cases, the new proposals are compared to a limited set of problems and with respect to a small number of algorithms, usually, of a given type [17], [18].
+In many cases, the new algorithms are compared to a limited set of problems and with respect to a small number of learners, usually, of a given type [17], [18].
 There is no exhaustive analysis of the algorithms' performance across different families.
-Our motivation for this work is to provide a state-of-the-art summary of the GBML algorithms for rule induction in classification tasks, proposing a taxonomy that defines a general framework within which each algorithm can be placed.
+Our motivation for this paper is to provide a state-of-the-art summary of the GBML algorithms for rule induction in classification tasks, proposing a taxonomy that defines a general framework within which each algorithm can be placed.